USFWS/secas/_posts/2026-03-30-10-years-of-the-Southeast-Conservation-Blueprint.md

 title: 10 years of the Southeast Conservation Blueprint
 author: Rua Mordecai, Coordinator for the Southeast Blueprint
 hero:
-  name: SEBP2025_horizontal_web.jpg
+  name: FebStCroixWorkshopVIReview2_HCLMedit.jpg
   alt: >-
-    A map depicting key priority areas for achieving the SECAS vision of a connected network of lands and waters.
-Priority areas are shown in shades of purple and gray.
-Darkest purple represents highest priority, middle purple high priority, and lightest purple medium priority.
-Gray represents priority connections between the purple areas.
+    A group of conservation professionals investigating a map
   caption: >-
-    Southeast Conservation Blueprint Version 2025 is the tenth iteration of this living spatial plan for the Southeast and U.S. Caribbean!
+    Blueprint workshops, such as the one pictured here in the U.S. Virgin Islands at <a href="http://secassoutheast.org/2023/02/24/Caribbean-Community-of-Practice-kickoff-meeting-in-Christiansted-St-Croix.html">a meeting of the Caribbean Community of Practice in Christiansted, St. Croix</a>, are just one of the many ways that members of the conservation community have contributed to the Southeast Conservation Blueprint over the last 10 years.
   headerClass: light-text
   float: right
 ---